 There is still a vertical stretch factor from aa, but it is not called amplitude because tangent has no highest or lowest value.

-What Amplitude And Period Mean
+Step 3: Interpret Amplitude And Period

 Amplitude tells you how far a sine or cosine graph moves above and below its midline.
 If the amplitude is 33, the graph rises 33 units above the midline and falls 33 units below it.

 Period tells you how far along the xx-axis the graph takes to complete one full repeat.
-A smaller period means the graph is compressed horizontally.
-A larger period means it is stretched out.
+A smaller period means the graph is compressed horizontally; a larger period means it is stretched out.

-Worked Example: Graph y=2sin(xπ3)+1y=-2\sin\left(x-\frac{\pi}{3}\right)+1
+A Full Worked Run: Graph y=2sin(xπ3)+1y=-2\sin\left(x-\frac{\pi}{3}\right)+1

-Start with the parent graph y=sinxy=\sin x.
+Start with the parent graph y=sinxy=\sin x, then read each transformation:

 • a=2a=-2, so the amplitude is 22 and the graph is reflected across the midline.